How To Start a Drop-in Conference

-The Writing Center will open for drop-in conferencing September 13 with both in person and online options.
-For in person conferencing, visit us on the 1st floor of Brandel Library (123).
-For online conferencing, do the following:
+The Writing Center offers drop-in conferencing with in-person and online options.
+For in-person conferencing, visit us in Brandel Library, room 123.
+For online conferencing, follow the steps below:

-- Click here to see which WAs are on duty.
+- Click here to see which Writing Assistants (WAs) are on duty.
 Be ready to share writing you’re working on, the prompt, etc. and talk with your WA in real time.
-The Writing Center is a “drop in” center but not a “drop off center.”
-In other words, you cannot send us your paper and expect us to send it back later with feedback.
+The Writing Center is a “drop-in center” not a “drop-off center.”
+You cannot send us your paper and expect us to send it back later with feedback.

-- Send an email or MS Teams chat message to the drop-in WA(s) that says “I am ready for a conference.”
+- Email or send a MS Teams message to the drop-in WA(s) that says “I am ready for a conference.”

-- Once you and the WA connect, you can decide to continue the conference on Microsoft Teams or a mutually-agreed-upon alternate platform such as looking at the same document you emailed together while talking on the phone.
+- Once you and the WA connect, you can decide to continue the conference on Microsoft Teams or a mutually-agreed-upon alternate platform such as looking at the submitted document together while talking on the phone.

 - Click here to sign in once you’ve started your drop-in.